DPH Internship Program

 Outbreak!
 2023 is a FREE program open to high school sophomores, juniors, and seniors interested in learning about a variety of public health topics and careers.
 This interactive experience will have additional opportunities for students to expand their interests in person through optional tours and events.

-Learn more on the Public Health Museum's website and fill out the application on their website if you are interested.
+Learn more on the Public Health Museum's website.

-Boston Congress of PH Public Health Summer Institute Pre-College Program
+Boston Congress of Public Health (BCPH) Public Health Summer Institute Pre-College Program

-The Boston Congress of Public Health hosts the Public Health Summer Institute Pre-College Program, exclusively for for high school students!
+The Boston Congress of Public Health hosts the Public Health Summer Institute Pre-College Program, exclusively for high school students!
 This program consists of five sessions of intensive four-day summer programing.
-The four-day institutes will take place July-August 2023.
+The four-day institutes will take place over summer, usually from July-August .
 Students will dramatically enhance their knowledge of the intersecting fields of public health, health equity, and social justice near the campuses of Harvard University, Yale University, Claremont Colleges, or Gallaudet University.
-Priority deadline is April 15, 2023.
-Learn more about the pre-registration, application fees, and program information.
+Applications for the Boston Congress of Public Health Summer Institute Pre-College Program are currently closed.
+Please check back for updated application submission information for 2024.
+Learn more about the pre-registration, application fees, and program information on the Boston Congress of Public Health website.